Keeping Sight Of What’s Important In Child Custody

 Almost nothing is more gut-wrenching than a child custody battle.
 At times, some parents can lose sight of the best interests of the children and use a custody battle as leverage to gain a better financial settlement in a divorce.
 Sometimes a parent may try to alienate children or put them in the middle, hoping to gain revenge on the other parent in doing so.

 Nobody should walk through custody disputes alone.
-At Mason & Mason Attorneys at Law, our seasoned and proven family law attorneys will help you navigate the complex legal structure and alleviate the emotional burden of the process including arrangements regarding child support payments.
+At Mason, Mason, and Smith Attorneys at Law, our seasoned and proven family law attorneys will help you navigate the complex legal structure and alleviate the emotional burden of the process including arrangements regarding child support payments.

 Understand Your Options For Resolution

 Mediation and settlement discussions can sometimes help the parties come to an agreement without having to face a trial.
 However, if the parties cannot agree, then a trial will be necessary.
-That is when Mason & Mason Attorneys at Law’s vast courtroom experience takes over – to make certain the firm’s clients are heard and their rights are protected.
+That is when Mason, Mason, and Smith Attorneys at Law’s vast courtroom experience takes over – to make certain the firm’s clients are heard and their rights are protected.

 Factors Evaluated When Determining Custody